4dn-dcic/tibanna/docs/simple_example.rst

 WDL
 +++

+Like CWL, WDL describes a pipeline structure.
+We describe individual runs (jobs) as separate json files.

+WDL
+###

 A sample WDL file is below.
 This WDL file can be found at https://raw.githubusercontent.com/4dn-dcic/tibanna/master/examples/md5/md5.wdl.
 To use your own docker image, replace ``duplexa/md5:v2`` with your docker image name.